oscha050/Notes-Vault/MD - Kommandon.md

 Use [ ] for the name and follow with ( ) for the URL.
 With the link you can add text in " " to display when the link is hovered over with mouse.
 For a quick link enclose the URL in < >, the displayed text will be the URL.
 Also works with e-mail addresses.
 Emphasis works with links.
 Alternatively putting the name in [ ] followed by a number in [ ] it will point to the number which will be formatted as: ["1"]: <"URL"> "Display when hovered on"
 ## Images
-Use ! to add an image, using [text] you can add a image text
+Use ! to add an image, using [text] you can add a image text followed by (link or Path to image) with optional " " by the link for same effect as in "Links"